dmateos/djbase/README.md

 ### Serverless/Elastic Beanstalk ready
 - settings.py can use sqlite/mysql based on env var switch.
 - os.environ.get() used for db/auth etc for slipping in serverless/eb settings.
-- zappa_config for lambda deployments.
+- Zappa settings for lambda deployments.
 - Boiled down requirements.txt for venvs.

 ### Bootstrap 4 setup